We Too Are One

 1989: Arista ARCD-8606

-When Dont Ask Me Why came out I was visiting my sister in Oregon; I remember hearing the song on the radio (with surprise), and seeing on her television in the same weekend the startling video for Deee-Lites Groove Is in the Heart.
+When Dont Ask Me Why came out I was visiting my sister, somewhere in Oregon (probably Salem); I remember hearing the song on the radio (with surprise), and seeing on her television in the same weekend the startling video for Deee-Lites Groove Is in the Heart.
 Within months I was en route to London and Paris.
 It was a time of fascinating shifts and upheavals, and this album therefore landed on uneven ground.

 I enjoyed it then and still do, but it really is an odd, standalone album, almost anchorless in a sea thats suddenly shifting even more than usual.
 It almost sounds like a collection of songs, not an album per se (although perhaps thats a self-contradictory assessment).
 Given the circumstances of the albums recording, I suppose thats not surprising.
 I guess anyone would have an individual opinion of it, and mine is personal and quirkily tied to the times, so I wont elaborate here because it just wouldnt translate.
 The album does, but my interpretations dont.
 Thats fine.